AMuriuki/python-web-scraper/notes/A Practical Introduction to Web Scraping in Python.md

 # A Practical Introduction to Web Scraping in Python
 ## Introduction
 Let's start by describing what **web scraping** is.
-If you are a student, researcher, data scientist or if you would want to traverse through large amounts of data on a website or websites then scraping would make the job easier compared to manually going through each website and getting the data you are looking for.
+If you are a student, researcher, data scientist or if you would want to traverse through large amounts of data on a website or websites then web scraping would solve the challenge of manually browsing each website to get the data you are looking for.
 Scraping is the process where a program automatically collects data from websites.
 In this post I'll be looking at how to:

 * Automatically break up content that's on a website into separate components.

 ## Scrape and Parse Text From Websites
-You now have an idea of what scraping is.
 What do we mean by *parsing text from a website*?
-First, you need to understand how data on webpage is structured.
+First, let's get to understand how data on a webpage is structured.

-A web page (or webpage) is a document that's written using HTML, which stands for Hyper Text Markup Language.
-Here is an example of a simple HTML document
+A web page (or webpage) is a document that's written using HTML (Hyper Text Markup Language).
+Below is an example of a simple HTML document

 ```
 <!DOCTYPE html>